keninayoung/EntanglementSpacetime/README.markdown

 1. [Entanglement-Driven Gravity: Emergent Spacetime from Quantum Correlations and Empirical Constraints](docs/edg-emergent_spacetime.pdf)
 2. [Entanglement-Driven Emergent Spacetime with Time-Evolved Tensor Networks: Applications to Quantum and Classical Systems](docs/entanglement-drive-spacetime.pdf)

+## Significance Statement

+We propose Young’s Entanglement Driven Gravity (EDG), a novel theory uniting quantum entanglement with spacetime geometry.
+Building from the entanglement entropy functional, EDG derives an effective field equation where gradients of entanglement act as curvature sources.
+This approach recovers Einstein’s General Relativity (GR) in all tested weak-field regimes, yet naturally extends beyond GR in strong fields, where classical theory fails.

+A comprehensive validation framework (R1–R13p) demonstrates EDG’s robustness.
+Solar system dynamics, light bending, Shapiro delay, and Cassini γ constraints all confirm that EDG aligns with GR at established precision.
+Crucially, EDG departs from GR only in strong-field domains: near horizons, in black hole interiors, and in gravitational wave phasing.
+Anchored to Event Horizon Telescope (EHT) fractional ring size shifts and tested against toy LIGO waveforms, EDG provides consistent, falsifiable predictions where GR remains silent or divergent.

+The EDG framework is further grounded in numerical simulations of emergent spacetime via projected entangled pair states (PEPS), establishing a direct connection between entanglement dynamics, geometry, and curvature.
+By linking quantum information flow to gravitational phenomena, EDG opens a path toward resolving singularities, the black hole information paradox, and even practical advances in quantum networks and space exploration.

 ## EDG Validation Pipeline (R1-R13p)

 In addition to simulations, this repository provides a **reproducible validation pipeline** for Entanglement-Driven Gravity (EDG).
 The stages R1–R13p cover: